koldunovn/litlum/README.md

 # Publication Reader

-A scientific publication monitoring and analysis application that tracks RSS feeds from scientific journals, analyzes them using Ollama LLM, and generates relevance reports.
+A scientific publication monitoring and analysis application that tracks new publications from scientific journals, analyzes them using Ollama LLM, and generates relevance reports.

 ## Features